Indian Bank Recreational Club: Winning trophies

-Regional leagues

 TNFA and CFA titles

 Indian Bank began participating in regional league tournaments in Tamil Nadu since its inception.
 In the Chennai Super League, they clinched title twice in 1997 and 1998.
 In 2005 season, they achieved third place.
 In Tamil Nadu State League knock-out tournaments, Indian Bank won titles thrice in 2004, 2005–06 and 2007 season.
+In 2005, the club took part in Nice All-India Invitational Football Tournament in Thiruvananthapuram.

 In 2016, Chennai City FC became the second club from Tamil Nadu to play in the top division I-League after Indian Bank Recreational Club's entry in the National Football League.

-In 2018, the club emerged as the champions of the CFA Senior Division league.
+In 2018, the club emerged champions of the CFA Senior Division league.

 After a long hiatus between TNFA and CFA, the 2021–22 Chennai Senior Division kicked off on 9 May 2022 with 10 teams competing for the title, and Indian Bank achieved fifth place.

 Rivalries

-In CFA Senior Division, the club has a rivalry with Chennai City FC.
+In CFA Senior Division, the club has a rivalry with Chennai City FC (formerly Nethaji SC).
 The club has also a rivalry with local sides like Integral Coach Factory (ICF FC), Chennai Customs SC and Hindustan Eagles.